New England Swimming Holes You Can Drive To Without Hiking (2026)

 Are there wheelchair-accessible swimming holes in New England?

 A few.
-Sabbaday Falls on the Kancamagus has a paved path and viewing platform that meets accessibility standards.
-Kent Falls State Park has paved sections to the first tier.
-Most New England swim spots involve uneven ground, tree roots, or stairs.
+Sabbaday Falls on the Kancamagus has a paved path and viewing platform, and Kent Falls State Park has paved sections to the first tier.
+Most New England swim spots involve uneven ground, tree roots, stairs, or wet rock.
 Always verify ADA compliance with the specific park before traveling.

 Which Kancamagus swimming holes are closest to the road?